Mutable Queues

 ensures dst.view = old dst.view ++ old src.view *)

 Here the contract states that both queues are modified.
-The queue src
+The queue src is

-in the second postcondition.
+the use of old in the second postcondition.
 This helps us refer to the queues'

 state before they're passed to the function.